 P11D reporting

-HMRC guidance on expenses and benefits for accommodation explains how this works in practice.
+HMRC guidance on expenses and benefits for accommodation explains the rules in more detail.

 Reasonableness of the claim